engrinak/engrinak.github.io/_posts/2020-07-07-Weather-Station-Pt2.markdown

 ![Process Overview](/assets/weatherstation-hack.png)

 ## Script Improvement
-As data began to accumulate, the script would sometimes taking 2-3 minutes just to update the database with new data.
+As data began to accumulate, the script would sometimes take 2-3 minutes just to update the database with new data.
 This could quickly become unacceptable.
 Using the time module in python as well as the linux [time](https://unix.stackexchange.com/questions/10745/how-do-i-time-a-specific-command) command, I investigated what was taking so long in the code.

 Execution time 19 minutes!
 ```shell